- Fact Sheet

 Road vehicle parts do not require a VIA from Infrastructure.

 However, for both Customs Tariff purposes and for the purposes of obtaining a VIA, a road vehicle is not considered to be parts just because it is unassembled, dismantled or incomplete.
-Australian Customs Notice (ACN) 2001/06 Guidelines for Entry of Partially Dismantled Vehicles determines the point at which an unassembled, dismantled or incomplete road vehicle is no longer considered to be a road vehicle but rather is considered to be parts.
+Before importing any vehicle, including disassembled or partly complete road vehicles you should contact Infrastructure.

-While the guidelines determine a point at which a disassembled road vehicle is to be considered road vehicle parts, the importer should also consider the intended use of the parts.
-If the road vehicle assembly or component being imported bears a road vehicle identification chassis number and is to be reassembled for use on public roads, then a VIA is still required.
+If a road vehicle assembly or component being imported bears a road vehicle identification chassis number and is to be reassembled for use on public roads, then a VIA is required.
 It is important to note that State and Territory registration authorities may not register a reassembled road vehicle for use on public roads without a valid VIA.

 Road Vehicle Registration